 Mr. Erhart retired as President of W.R.
-Grace and Co. (hereinafter "Grace"), Boca Raton, Florida (international specialty chemicals and packaging) in August 1990, having held that position since July 1989.
+Grace and Co. (hereinafter "Grace"), Boca Raton, Florida (international specialty chemicals, construction and packaging) in August 1990, having held that position since July 1989.
 Previously, he was Chairman of the Executive Committee of Grace and held that position from November 1986 to July 1989.
-He is a director of National and Omnicare.

-Mr. Gemunder is President of Omnicare and has held this position since May 1981.
-He is also a director of Omnicare.
+JOEL F. GEMUNDER Director since 1977 Age: 59 Mr. Gemunder is President of Omnicare and has held this position since May 1981.
+He is also a director of Omnicare and Ultratech Stepper, Inc.